 - Genius Loci: He ain't called Danny the Street for nothin'.

 - Heroic Sacrifice: He exhausts his powers so much after the first fight with Harvest he's reduced to a single alleyway.
 In the past, Danny has demonstrated regenerative abilities to the point that he was once reduced to a single brick yet managed to rebuild himself into a bungalow, but from the way the Titans acted it felt as if Danny may have actually died, making this a case of Bury Your Gays.

-- Macho Gay: Invoked by the fact that he's lined with hardware stores and gun shops that are decorated in pink, lacy frills.
+- Manly Gay: Invoked by the fact that he's lined with hardware stores and gun shops that are decorated in pink, lacy frills.

 - Nice Guy

 - Unexpected Character: No one would have ever expected Danny the Street to be a Teen Titan.